Dvermetten/BIAS/README.md

 This package requires an R-installation to be present.

+The package is tested with R 4.1.2 (install from source https://cran.r-project.org/src/base/R-4/R-4.1.2.tar.gz)

 The R packages will be installed automatically upon first importing BIAS.

 Install the BIAS toolbox using pip: